hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 #### An Example

-Given an application of which 40% of the execution may be amenable to parallelisation, and that parallelisation improves performance of that proportion by a factor of 2, Amdahl's law states that the speed up will be:
+Given an application of which 40% of the execution may be amenable to parallelisation, and that parallelisation improves performance of that proportion by a factor of 2, Amdahl's law states that the speedup will be:

 $$
 S = \frac{1}{1 - 0.4 + \frac{0.4}{2}} = 1.25